lzynth0506/rigmarole/README.md

 Published Date: September 18, 2022

-So for now after I decided to take a long hiatus in coding now I'm ready to take my initial and unfinish special project again I got some headaches when my university has started too early for academic year.
+So after I decided to take a long hiatus in coding now I'm ready to take my initial and unfinish special project again I got some headaches when my university has started too early for academic year.